GoInterject/GoInterject.github.io/wGetStarted/L-Create-SpecColDefs.md

 **Note:** Not all of the cells have been changed, and so there is no comment created for those cells.

 ### Special Cell Value Hyperlink

-Excel has two types of hyperlinks, the hyperlink property and the Hyperlink() spreadsheet function.
-This feature uses the spreadsheet function in the report so users can click to open specific web pages.
-In this example you will use Interject to add hyperlinks to the address column of the report that links the address to a google map search.

 Select cell **C2** and input **CompanyName hlink:MapsURL**.